Matricaria

+Description

 Their many-branched stems are prostrate to erect, glabrous, and very leafy.
 Their bipinnate leaves have numerous linear, narrowly lobed leaflets.

 The flowers are radially symmetrical.
 The greenish-yellow capitula are semi-spherical.
 The white ray florets can be present (M. recutita) or lacking (M. discoidea).
 The disc florets are 4- to 5-dentate.
 The receptacle is 2–3 times as high as wide.
 The pappus may be crown-shaped and short, or lacking.